Pathways of Hope

 Grief is a universal experience that touches everyone at some point along life’s journey.
 It is a normal and natural response to loss and the changes it brings.
 Whether it be through the death of a loved one, friend or pet, a divorce or the loss of a job, we are exposed to the pounding waves of change that ultimately reshape our lives.

-Ohio’s Hospice LifeCare provides a comprehensive program of compassionate care for all individuals experiencing the impact of serious illness and loss.
+Pathways of Hope at Ohio’s Hospice LifeCare provides a comprehensive program of compassionate care for all individuals experiencing the impact of serious illness and loss.

 Bereavement support services are an extension of the hospice philosophy which encompasses the entire family as a unit of care.
 Supportive services are offered to hospice families and individuals in the community to help them cope with the loss of a loved one.